 - Preheat the oven to 350 degrees.

-- In a medium saucepan, combine the cherries, honey, vinegar, 2 tbs basil and a pinch of salt.
+- In a medium saucepan, combine the cherries, honey, vinegar, 2 tablespoons of the basil and a pinch of salt.
 Cook over medium low heat for 5 minutes, stirring occasionally, until the cherries are just starting to release their juice.
 Remove from the heat and let cool slightly.

 - Meanwhile, arrange bread slices on a sheet pan.
 Brush lightly with olive oil, sprinkle with salt and pepper, and bake for 10 minutes, or until lightly toasted.